-Pledged Revenues consist of the first one-eighth of one percent (0.125%), the third one-eighth of one percent (0.125%) and the one-sixteenth of one percent (0.0625%) increments of County Gross Receipts Tax Revenues only.
+Pledged Revenues consist of the County-only Water Allocation (i.e. 37.5%) of the revenues of the one-fourth of one percent (0.250%) increment of Capital Outlay Gross Receipts Tax.
 The County also imposes certain other gross receipts taxes which are not pledged to the repayment of the Bonds.
-These include the second one-eighth of one percent (0.125%) increment of County Gross Receipts Tax, a 0.125% County Infrastructure Gross Receipts Tax, a 0.250% County Capital Outlay Gross Receipts Tax, a 0.125% Corrections Gross Receipts Tax, a 0.125% County Environmental Gross Receipts Tax, a 0.250% Fire Excise Gross Receipts Tax, a 0.250% Emergency Communications and Medical Services Gross Receipts Tax and a 0.0625% County Health Care Gross Receipts Tax.
-The total gross receipts tax rate within the County is 6.6250% (combined State (5.0000%) and County (1.6250%) gross receipts tax rates).
+These include the first one-eighth of one percent (0.125%) increment, the second one-eighth of one percent (0.125%) increment and a one-sixteenth of one percent (0.125%) increment of County Gross Receipts Tax; a 0.125% County Infrastructure Gross Receipts Tax; a 0.125% Corrections Gross Receipts Tax; a 0.125% County Environmental Gross Receipts Tax; a 0.250% Emergency Communications and Medical Services Gross Receipts Tax; a 0.125% County Regional Transportation Gross Receipts Tax; and a 0.0625% County Health Care Gross Receipts Tax.
+The total gross receipts tax rate within the County is 6.5000% (combined State (5.0000%) and County (1.5000%) gross receipts tax rates).